hgedia/blog.nil.foundation-hg/_posts/2022-02-20-dbms-replication-protocol.md

 does one apply ones.

-So, basically, our bridge projects were just a tryout corner-cases of an third-prty cluster integrations into the protocol of ours.
+So, basically, our bridge projects were just a tryout corner-cases of an third-party cluster integrations into the protocol of ours.

 Lets consider several use cases using some **incredible innovation, a future of blogging** (that is how they shill all that bl\*ckshit, right?) one never